mgizatullin/modx-instagram-latest-posts/README.md

 Installation
 ---------
+Please download the package "InstagramLatestPosts" via MODX Package Manager or from [MODX Extras](https://modx.com/extras/package/getlatestpostsfrominstagram) and install it

+OR

+Follow the steps below

 1. Create the snippet called InstagramLatestPosts and copy the snippet code there
 2. Create three chunks with the following names
   * Instagram-Outer